-Science 9 is a two-term physical/earth science course in which students are introduced to basic concepts in physics, chemistry and earth science.
+Description: Science 9 is a two-term earth science course in which students are introduced to basic concepts in earth science.
 This course provides hands-on activities in the laboratory and opportunities for problem solving.
-Topics covered in this course include: science skills, motion, force and energy; matter, energy and earth; matter and its changes; electricity and magnetism; Earth's structure; and waves.
+Topics covered in this course include: geomorphology, weathering, water; atmosphere, oceans, natural resources; climate, space, stars.
 This course is a fundamental class that is required before taking other courses of study in Science.